Join Australia’s leading AI Accelerator Program

 Selected applicants will receive an injection of technical expertise and access to resources valued up to $25,000 to help bring their idea to realisation using advanced manufacturing, robotics and AI technologies.

-Over a 6-9 month period ‘Sprint’ period, successful applicants will have the opportunity for ARM Hub AI and robotics experts to work alongside their team.
+Over a 6-9 month ‘Sprint’ period, successful applicants will have the opportunity for ARM Hub AI and robotics experts to work alongside their team.

 - Understand ROI before investing in technologies